Alzheimer's Disease Clinical Trials: Caregivers Are the Link to Patient Recruitment Success

 Not all caregivers are able to develop a sustaining network of personal support to augment their duties, even periodically.
-Social isolation can lead to feelings of resentment, guilt, hopelessness and despair.
-There are also serious economic implications, if a caregiver, who has formerly been working, must take leave of current employment or future opportunities.
+Social isolation can lead to feelings of resentment, guilt, hopelessness, and despair.
+There are also serious economic implications, if a caregiver, who has formerly been working, must take leave of current employment or is unable to consider future opportunities for career advancement.
 Fortunately, there are resources and organizations that can provide guidance, and in some cases, meaningful relief.

 The establishment of medical observance days/weeks/months have driven awareness about many illnesses and conditions, not the least among these being Alzheimer’s.
 Perhaps the most recognized non-profit is The Alzheimer’s Association, the leading voluntary organization for Alzheimer’s care, research and support.
 From their website, caregivers can find resources virtually, as well as in their communities, with local chapters and support groups located throughout the country.

 Other useful resources include the following: